 Third party apps are relegated to the "Apps" tab.
 Thus, four of the highest-level menu items are devoted to different aspects of Amazon's video services, while a single menu item at the bottom of the page houses 40-plus third party apps.

 Certain high-profile US services (Netflix, Hulu) are profiled on the Home tab under Featured Apps and Games (which sits just below the "Recently Added To Prime" area).

 To make matters worse, the Apps tab is populated by games as well as apps (the Games tab only has games in it), making that area even more cluttered than it has to be.

 In short, Amazon seems to be going out of its way to bury third-party apps on the system.
 It's not a dealbreaker, as most consumers will be aware of the services they want on their device and figure out how to find them, but it's irksome that these services require several extra clicks to access and can't be customized.

-Tip: Voice search can be used to navigate to apps you have installed and is often the fastest and easiest way to find a given app.
+Tip: Voice search can be used to navigate and launch the apps you have installed and is often the fastest and easiest way to find a given app.